htwibowo/tryout-01/README.md

 **React Native**
 - Go to react native graph ql directory using `cd graphql/reactGraphQL`
+- Make sure you have changed the endpoint in `graphql/reactGraphQL/config.js`
 - Build react native application using `react-native run-android`

 **Data Schema**
 ```